terrancexin/konnect/README.md

 ##### Set up extras
 - Insert fake seeds by uncommenting line:31 in `server/index.js` and restart the server
-- Clear the database by uncommenting line:14 in `server/index.js`

 ##### Set up troubleshoots
 - Check node version: 8+